witharthur/simple-landing-page/interview-questions.md

 1. What is Semantic HTML?
 Semantic HTML uses HTML elements that clearly describe their meaning and purpose to both the browser and developer.
 Instead of using generic <div> or <span> tags everywhere, semantic HTML uses meaningful tags like <header>, <nav>, <article>, <section>, <footer>, etc.
-Benefits:

 Improves accessibility for screen readers
 Better SEO (search engines understand content structure)